mrinal-c/apmszn-scraper/README.md

 - **Start Small**: Start with one or two searches to get yourself familiar with the configuration and flow of the script.
 The example has a bunch, so don't feel like you have to run all at once.
 - **Incremental Audits**: Once again, you don't have to run 20 site audits at once.
 The results append to one another, not overwrite, so you can run 5-10 in succession and all results will be accumulated in the results files.
 - **Test Out Websites**: Don't feed Firecrawl with URLs without visiting them yourself.
 Ensure data can easily be extracted from the website and is relevant.
 I don't think Firecrawl can fill out forms and navigate pages yet.
 Sites that work well
   - Are simple (Lever and Greenhouse job pages are beautiful - use them to test)
   - Don't have popups or many ads
-   - Prefill form entries by having data in the search query: I don't think Firecrawl is too good at interacting with the page so `https://www.tesla.com/careers/search/?query=product&type=3&site=US` is way better than `https://www.tesla.com/careers/search`
+  - Prefill form entries by having data in the URL: I don't think Firecrawl is too good at interacting with the page so `https://www.tesla.com/careers/search/?query=product&type=3&site=US` is way better than `https://www.tesla.com/careers/search`

+### Vision

+I know configuration and changing the code all the time seems like a lot of work for now, and yes it is more than what we want to do.
+This phase I view it as testing - this codebase is like a playground.
+Let's test it out, see what we like/don't like, and get a good flow for how to run audits.

+### What's Next

+- I am going to try to abstract things more from the user, so that you just have to provide a URL and ai/search query.
+Working on this currently